 Vertical wells can effectively drain rock units that have a very high permeability.
 Fluids in those rock units can flow quickly and efficiently into a well over long distances.

-However, where permeability is very low fluids move very slowly through the rock and do not travel long distances to reach a well bore.
-Horizontal drilling can increase the productivity in low permeability rocks by bring the well bore much closer to the source of the fluid.
+However, where permeability is very low, fluids move very slowly through the rock and do not travel long distances to reach a well bore.
+Horizontal drilling can increase the productivity in low-permeability rocks by bringing the well bore much closer to the source of the fluid.

 Horizontal Drilling and Hydraulic Fracturing in Shales